1. Which organizations are behind NNPHL? What is the mission of NNPHL?

-NNPHL is managed by a consortium led by Concern Worldwide.
-Concern’s partners in the consortium are International Medical Corps and the Harvard Humanitarian Initiative, with technical support from Johns Hopkins University’s Bloomberg School of Public Health.
+The National NGO Program on Humanitarian Leadership is a consortium led by Concern Worldwide US.
+Concern’s partners in the consortium are International Medical Corps and the Harvard Humanitarian Initiative.
 The program, funded by the Office of U.S. Foreign Disaster Assistance, brings together a unique combination of operational, pedagogical, and technical expertise with a deep understanding of the international humanitarian architecture and the NGO community.
-Together, the consortium has operations in over 43 countries covering practically every major humanitarian context.
+Together, the consortium has operations in 48 countries covering practically every major humanitarian context.

 2. If I participate in NNPHL, what will I learn and gain practical experience in?

 The NNPHL curriculum will focus on three key leadership capacities that NNPHL has identified as critical to successful humanitarian programming: self-awareness, motivation and influence, and critical thinking.

 All participants will engage in a blended learning program, which will include in-person and online, distance learning.
 The experiential learning component will include one required NNPHL Final Assignment that has to be completed by the end of the program, as well as ongoing learning that takes place online through a Community of Practice.
 Distance learning will provide additional content on subjects while online forums will replicate the open conversation that would occur in a classroom and provide an environment for discussing questions and comments on the materials and collectively brainstorming solutions to challenges faced in the field.